Finding yourself struggling to stop false transaction claims? Here you’ll find several ways to stop them and free your business of fraud.

 To avoid chargebacks, businesses should implement a clear refund policy that’s easily accessible to customers when they’re purchasing a product.
 This policy can be relatively strict, but it still should be understandable to the customer.
 Moreover, if there are any additional charges during the refund process, it will be more convenient for customers to learn about them upfront.
 Otherwise, they might simply file a chargeback.

-In case of criminal fraud, businesses can use machine learning algorithms that defend against fraudulent logins and payments.
-They also look for anomalies in user patterns.
+For instance, in case of criminal fraud, businesses can use machine learning algorithms that defend against fraudulent logins and payments.
 However, there are still some blind spots that these systems can’t cover.
 In this situation, businesses may combine machine learning algorithms with big data analysis.
 To do so, companies can implement flexible transaction moniroting technology that can be built for one’s specific needs.
 Thus, before choosing a transaction monitoring solution, companies need to ask providers the following questions:

 Interested?
 Click here to learn more about transaction monitoring.